tedivm/stash-docs/Handlers.rst

     // First the data is stored in StashFileSystem, and then it is put into StashApc.
     $stash->store($data);

-    // As with the store, function, the data is first removed from StashFileSystem before being clear from StashApc.
+    // As with the store, function, the data is first removed from StashFileSystem before being cleared from StashApc.
     $stash->clear();